 Because a logarithmic scale has been used for the horizontal axis, the pattern of harmonic amplitudes for an ideal sawtooth wave would appear as a straight line with slope $-1$.
 All the plotted lines follow this prediction up to at least the 5th harmonic, but then they start to spread out, in their colour order.
 The curves in redder colours, corresponding to the lower values of bow force, fall away first, while the blue and green curves stick with the straight line for longer.
 This is Cremer’s corner-rounding effect in action.
 We are seeing a systematic change in the spectrum with bow force, exactly as predicted by the discussion in section 9.2.

 But then something changes at higher frequencies.
-The vertical dashed line shows the harmonic number corresponding to $1/\beta$, which is the expected frequency of Schelleng’s ripples (recall section 9.3).
+The vertical dashed line shows the harmonic number corresponding to $1/\beta$, which is the expected frequency of Schelleng’s ripples (recall Fig. 13 of section 9.2).
 Around about that point in the spectrum plot, all the curves start to show peaks and dips, associated with the influence of these ripples.

 Figures 7 and 8 show corresponding plots for the other two columns of Fig. 4 marked by green arrows.
 They show similar features to Fig. 6, but the dashed lines are progressively further to the left because $\beta$ is larger (i.e. the bow is further from the bridge).
-The result is that the disruption associated with the Schelleng ripples happens before the systematic spreading of curves due to the corner-rounding effect has really got started.
+The result is that the disruption associated with the Schelleng ripples happens at a lower harmonic number than in Fig. 6, in a region of the plot where the systematic spreading of curves due to the corner-rounding effect has not really got started.
 There is still a clear tendency for the curves at higher frequency to be spread out in their colour sequence, but this is superimposed on the peaks and dips associated with the Schelleng ripples.

 The combined message of these three plots is that the frequency spectrum of bridge force, and hence indirectly of the sound of the played note, is influenced in a systematic way by the two phenomena we have discussed.
 Bow force has an effect through the corner-rounding mechanism, and bow position has an effect through the pattern of ripples — recall also that the magnitude of ripples is influenced by the bow force.
 These two interacting effects are responsible for at least part of the “sound palette” available to a violinist .